qchenwhy006/Car-diagnostic-report-analysis-Chinese-Version-/README.md

 # Car-diagnostic-report-analysis-Chinese-Version-
-Summary and predict the car diagnostic reports for a mobile APP.
-Based on the 110,000 multi-round dialogues between technicians and app users to build a model.
-The model is built up by the dialogue text, user questions, vehicle models and car series in order to infer diagnostic report.
+This is my tensorflow2.0 implementation of the NLG  models applied to [Baidu competition](https://aistudio.baidu.com/aistudio/competition/detail/3): summarizing the car diagnostic reports for a mobile APP.
+The dataset contains a 110,000 car-related questions or problems provided by app users, following by multi-round dialogues between technicians and app users.
+The main task is to filter the most import information based on conversations in order to build think tank for this mobile APP company.